 If your blog is showing a 404 error, then you may have to check the baseurl in configuration file.
 Jekyll blog configuration is found inside _config.yml file.

 Open the file to see what is the baseurl configured.
 Usually it is /emerald for emerald theme.

 If (only if) you have renamed the repository name to something like blog or app, change the baseurl as shown below.

-Your blog will show up in the particular website
+Your blog will show up in the particular web address

 The theme you forked will have default values that you can change at different places of the repository files.
 But most of the configuration will be present inside _config.yml file.
 Edit the file as per your requirement.

 Go through all the folders like images, _posts, _includes, _layout etc, to make changes that you want.
 Most of these are plug and play but title and logo must be changed before you host your blog to the public.